 The risk-based plan has been formulated in line with the requirements of the Public Sector Internal Audit Standards.
 The Institute of Internal Auditors (IIA) describes assurance mapping as "a tool to ensure key risks are assured across your organisation - driving out gaps and overlaps in the assurance jigsaw".
-We have used this approach to help inform where internal audit resource should be directed in 2017/18 to ensure that duplications of assurance activities or gaps in coverage are identified as follows:
+We have used this approach to help inform where internal audit resource should be directed in 2018/19 to ensure that duplications of assurance activities or gaps in coverage are identified as follows:

-- Updating our understanding of the Council's services to define its 'Auditable Units' - key activities performed by the Council which could be audited by internal audit; - Reviewing the corporate risk register; - Discussing each auditable unit with the appropriate Commissioning Director, Delivery Unit Director and / or Assistant Director and their wider team to identify other sources of assurance and emerging risks; - Undertaking a workshop between Internal Audit, Risk Management and CAFT colleagues to challenge areas for review; - Applying an 'Audit Requirement Rating' to each auditable unit.
+- Updating our understanding of the Council's services to define its 'Auditable Units' - key activities performed by the Council which could be audited by internal audit; - Reviewing the corporate risk register; - Discussing each auditable unit with Directors and their wider teams to identify other sources of assurance and emerging risks; - Applying an 'Audit Requirement Rating' to each auditable unit.
 This is made up of the following: